 The township’s excellent financial management practices and fiscal responsibility are reflected in its “AAA” bond rating from Standard and Poor’s and “Aaa” bond rating from Moody’s.

 Within the finance department are the following divisions: assessments, tax collection & treasurer, and water & sewer.

 Division of Assessments

-Headed by a certified tax assessor, this division is responsible for determining the fair market value of every parcel of real property in the township and maintaining assessment records for each.
-It is this valuation that is the basis for the township’s property tax levy which, for 2016, totaled $106,989,577.
-The township’s 2016 ratable base was $2,923,346,396, representing a .57% increase over the prior year.
+Headed by a certified tax assessor, this division is responsible for the valuation of all real property in the township for taxation purposes and maintaining assessment records for each property.
+It is this valuation that is the index upon which all tax revenue, state aid and equalized expenses are derived.
 For more information regarding property assessments and/or appeals in Morris County, please visit the Morris County Board of Taxation website.

 Division of Tax Collection & Treasurer

 This division works closely with the tax assessor and is headed by a certified tax collector who prepares tax bills, maintains an accounting of all tax collections and enforces the collection of delinquent taxes through foreclosure of municipal tax liens and municipal tax sales.
 The township’s tax collector has put together an information page to address the most frequently asked questions about property taxes in the township.

 Division of Water & Sewer

 The tax collector oversees all financial activities associated with the township’s water and sewer enterprises.
 It is responsible for preparing and processing quarterly service charges and maintaining records of water consumption and sewage system usage.
 The division presently manages approximately 5,600 water accounts and over 3,800 sewer accounts.